AndrewJDGalga/simplego/README.md

 # simplego
-Simple implementation of the board game Go
+Simple implementation of the board game Go for professional development.